-EXECUTIVE SERVICE S No Service Level Indicator Bench- mark Performance On Target Y/N Comments Management and Leadership 1 Advice and recommendations are provided to Council in relation to policy and/or local government and relevant industry related legislation.
+EXECUTIVE SERVICES No Service Level Indicator Bench- mark Performance On Target Y/N Comments Management and Leadership 1 Advice and recommendations are provided to Council in relation to policy and/or local government and relevant industry related legislation.
 Council is informed of Legislative changes within required timeframes.
 Yes Yes Y Councillors are advised of the changes to Acts and Legislations through the Business Paper and the Hub.
 OLG Circulars notifying new legislative requirements are uploaded onto the Hub.
 Councillors receive a fortnightly report of all the documents that uploaded during that period.
 In the July and October Business Papers, councillors made a recommendation on the Disclosure of Interests under clause 4.21 of the Model Code of Conduct for Local Councils in NSW.
 In the August Business Paper, councillors endorsed the 2023 Agency Information Guide, under s20 of the GIPA Act.
 In the December Business Paper the annual Code of conduct Complaint Statistics was reported on for the Period 1.9.22 - 31.8.23 Under Section 11.1 and 11.2 of the Model Code of Conduct for Local Councils in NSW.

-EXECUTIVE SERVICES No Service Level Indicator Bench- mark Performance On Target Y/N Comments Management and Leadership (c ont) 2 Appropriate networking opportunities are maintained including regional stakeholder groups and individuals.
+EXECUTIVE SERVICE S No Service Level Indicator Bench- mark Performance On Target Y/N Comments Management and Leadership (c ont) 2 Appropriate networking opportunities are maintained including regional stakeholder groups and individuals.
 Relevant linkages established and maintained to Council satisfaction.
-Yes Yes Y Country Mayors Meetings were held 4 August and 24 November 2023.
+Yes Yes Υ Country Mayors Meetings were held 4 August, 24 November 2023 and 22 March 2024.
 Statewide Board Meetings were held 24-25 August, 8 September and 1 December 2023.
-Alliance of Western Councils Meetings were held 8 September and 8 December 2023.
-Alliance GMAC Meetings were held 21 July and 27 October 2023.
-3 Staff kept informed via staff newsletter Number of staff newsletters per year 20 14 Y Fourteen newsletters were issued to staff between 4 July 2023 - 21 December 2023.
-Human Resources Managemen 1 Efficient and effective recruitment of vacated positions.
+Alliance of Western Councils Meetings were held 8 September, 8 December 2023 and 15 March 2024 Alliance GMAC Meetings were held 21 July, 27 October 2023 and 2 February 2024 3 Staff kept informed via staff newsletter Number of staff newsletters per year 20 20 Y Twenty newsletters were issued to staff between 4 July 2023 - 21 March 2024.
+Human Resources Managemen t 1 Efficient and effective recruitment of vacated positions.
 Time taken to fill vacated positions within the organisation structure.
-9 weeks 81.9% N No approval to recruit the two positions that exceeded the timeframe during the period 2 Relationships between management and unions remain positive.
+9 weeks 80% N 2 positions on hold during structural review of department; 1 position reviewed prior to being readvertised.
+2 Relationships between management and unions remain positive.
 Percentage of industrial relations issues resolved with no breaches of government legislation.
-98% 100% Υ 3 Voluntary turnover of staff is kept to a minimum.
+98% 100% Y 3 Voluntary turnover of staff is kept to a minimum.
 Voluntary staff turnover ratios are managed to % of total staff.
-15% 13.98% Y Pro rata figures shown 15.05% total turnover 1.43% involuntary turnover.
-Note: LG average turnover for 2021-2022 was 18%.
+15% 12.57% Υ Pro rata figures show 13.96% total turnover; 1.40% involuntary turnover.
+Note: LG average for 2021-2022 was 18%.